Presented by Emi Tanaka

 ---output: pdf_document: template: main.tex---But nothing written in the body shows up in the output!

-in the latex template file where you want the body of the md file to appear.
+You need to add $body$ in the latex template file where you want the body of the md file to appear.

-in latex template:\IfFileExists{bookmark.sty}{\usepackage{bookmark}}{\usepackage{hyperref}}$if(highlighting-macros)$$highlighting-macros$$endif$
+\begin{document} in latex template:\IfFileExists{bookmark.sty}{\usepackage{bookmark}}{\usepackage{hyperref}}$if(highlighting-macros)$$highlighting-macros$$endif$

 ---title: "COMBINE 2019"author: "Emi Tanaka"output: pdf_document: template: "template.tex"---

-YAML meta data can be used by surrounding key
+YAML meta data can be used by surrounding key with $.

 template.tex